- Richest Business › Richest Billionaires

 After earning a B.S. in Chemical Engineering at Cornell University he landed a job at Goodyear Tire and Rubber.
 He then worked as a chemical engineer at Kraft from 1986 to 1992.
 While at Kraft he earned two European patents.
 Robert eventually decided to go back to school to earn MBA.
 After getting his MBA from Columbia University, he was hired by Goldman Sachs.
 While at Goldman he advised on $50 billion worth of technology merger and acquisition deals.

-Vista Equity Partners: As we mentioned previously, Robert F. Smith founded Vista Equity Partners soon after leaving Goldman in 2000.
+As we mentioned previously, Robert F. Smith founded Vista Equity Partners soon after leaving Goldman in 2000.
 The private equity/venture capital firm focuses on investing in technology and passive income software businesses.
-The company has offices in Austin, Texas and San Francisco.
-As of this writing they manage $46 billion in assets and owns more than 50 software companies that employ 65,000 people worldwide.
+The company has offices in Austin, Texas, Chicago, New York, Oakland and San Francisco.
+As of this writing they manage more than $81 billion in assets and owns more than 50 software companies that employ 65,000 people worldwide.
 That employee count makes Vista the fourth largest enterprise software company in the world after SAP, Oracle, then Microsoft.

 Vista likes to buy software companies that dominate a unique niche of customers who pay for the software every month/year, forever.
 The beauty of these businesses is that, in most cases, the bones of the software are written just once.
 It is then maintained periodically with minor patches and upgrades but in the meantime those annual fees keep getting paid.
 A good example is fitness platform MINDBODY.
 MINDBODY is software that helps customers reserve classes and treatments at yoga studios, spas and gyms around the country.
 If you've ever checked into a class on an iPad at a yoga studio or gym, there's a very good chance you're using MINDBODY's software.
 The studio/gym/spa loves the software because it enables them to have professional services for a relatively minimal annual fee that they never stop paying.
 Vista acquired MINDBODY for $1.9 billion in December 2018.

-In May 2017 Robert signed The Giving Pledge — the philanthropic movement led by Warren Buffett and Bill Gates where billionaires are encouraged to give away a majority (at least 50%) of their fortunes either during their lifetimes or upon their deaths.
+In May 2017 Robert signed The Giving Pledge — the philanthropic movement led by Warren Buffett and Bill Gates, in which billionaires are encouraged to give away a majority (at least 50%) of their fortunes either during their lifetimes or upon their deaths.
 This pledge was not his entry into philanthropy, but an opportunity to set a goal for himself and inspire others.

 In May 2019, during his Morehouse College commencement speech, Robert F. Smith announced he would be paying off all student debt incurred by the class of 2019.